-Whatever route you take to help your choking dog, head to the vet as soon as possible when your dog has regained consciousness or is able to pass air more successfully.
+Whatever route you take to help your choking dog, head to the vet ASAP when your dog has regained consciousness or is able to pass air more successfully.

 Time is of the essence.
 If you have a friend or family member nearby, have them call your vet while you take action.

 If you can see the object and it is smooth or round in nature—such as a ball—you may be able to dislodge it.
 Here’s how.

 Roll the dog on their back, placing your thumbs behind and on either side of the object in your dog’s throat, and roll down and out towards your dog’s mouth to encourage the ball to pop out.
 This motion looks somewhat like you are making a “J” shape with your thumbs as you attempt to ease the object forward.

 So you’ve dislodged whatever was choking your dog, but they’re still not breathing?
 Time is of the essence.

 Learn how to perform CPR and provide rescue breaths.